Etomidate: Adverse effects

-In a retrospective review of almost 32,000 people, etomidate, when used for the induction of anaesthesia, was associated 2.5-fold increase in the risk of dying compared with those given propofol.
+In a retrospective review of almost 32,000 people, etomidate, when used for the induction of anaesthesia, was associated with a 2.5-fold increase in the risk of dying compared with those given propofol.
 People given etomidate also had significantly greater odds of having cardiovascular morbidity and significantly longer hospital stay.
-These results, especially given the large size of study, strongly suggest that, at the very least, clinicians should use etomidate judiciously.
-However, given this is a retrospective study, it is clearly misinterpreting how etomidate is typically used: etomidate is a drug that is reserved for sicker patients whom may not tolerate the more severe hemodynamic liability (towards lower mean pressures) and, thus the bias of this retrospective study is inconclusive, at best.
+Given the retrospective design of this study, it is difficult to draw any firm conclusions from the data.

 In people with traumatic brain injury, etomidate use is associated with a blunting of an ACTH stimulation test.
 The clinical impact of this effect has yet to be determined.

 In addition, concurrent use of etomidate with opioids and/or benzodiazepines, is hypothesized to exacerbate etomidate-related adrenal insufficiency.
 However, only retrospective evidence of this effect exists and prospective studies are needed to measure the clinical impact of this interaction.

 Etomidate is associated with a high incidence of burning on injection, postoperative nausea and vomiting, and superficial thrombophlebitis (with rates higher than propofol).